The Guide to Buying the Best Hog Hunting Lights

 Do I really need lights to hunt hogs?

 If you are hunting pressured property, hogs are more likely to come out at night versus the day time.
 Hogs will come out in the early morning and late evening on property that is not pressured, and may even come out in the middle of the day during the winter time.
 This is primarily due to their increased need to search for food in the winter time.
 During the heat of hunting season (albeit the cold in terms of temperature), from December to February, we most commonly see hogs on our game camera between 11:00 PM and 1:00 AM.
 This is common among most properties, and highlights how investing in hog hunting lights can increase your chance at a successful hog hunt.

 Key Features to the Best Hog Hunting Lights

-The best lights for hunting hogs will have the following features, and the price range is largely dependent upon the lights' performance in each category.
-If you are considering a light that doesn't have any of the following features, it is better to pass on that option and invest in one that meets these minimum criteria.
-If you're like me and have a day job, you can only hunt hogs on the weekends or on a strict number of days you took off for vacation.
+If you're like me and have a day job, you can only hunt hogs on the weekends or on the days you take vacation leave.
 It's best to make the most of these experiences with a quality hog hunting light that will maximize your chances for more successful hunts.
+So let's dive into the details on what features make the best hog hunting lights.

 The Right Color for Hog Hunting